HIMACS use and care

 4. hand sanding pad ( e.g. #7448 Scotch Brite)

 - When using abrasive products, treat the surface in a circular motion and over a wide area to eliminate creating boundaries.
 With abrasive detergents, it is a good idea to clean the entire surface to give you a clean look without spots.

 - In the case of a deeper cuts, use the services of your supplier or other professional to repair the surface to look as good as new.
 The whole surface can also be renewed, for example during a renovation, by grinding, eliminating the need to replace the surface.

-See the use and care guide from LG Hausys
+See the Use and care guide from LX Hausys